OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-animate-shape.md

 As a reminder, coordinates go from -1 to 1. window.numberOfVertices is a global variable used in later stage, just before the final draw call, we'll discuss that later.

-We now create a VBO on the GPU with the function createBuffer, and send our triangle positions to it:
+We now create a VBO on the GPU with the function createBuffer, and send our position array to it:

 ~~~ JavaScript